imagineLife/big-site/content/mongo/data-modeling/intro.md

 Quick.
 limited expectations.
 CPU, Disk, I/O, Memory - these are usually simple.
-Few collections, sub-docs, simple relationships: one-to-one, one-to-many, etc.
+Few collections, leveraging sub-docs, with simple relationships: one-to-one, one-to-many, etc. Large documents, less disk-access: 1 read will be able to return a LOT of data.

+### Performance

+Sharding.
+Fast reads, fast writes.
+Support a lot of operations.
+Complex projects, perhaps done by larger teams.